 PlotMaker vs. ARCHICAD

-ARCHICAD is where you will do the vast majority of your work: modeling, detailing, noting, and dimensioning.
+ARCHICAD is where you will do the vast majority of your work: modelling, detailing, noting, and dimensioning.

 PlotMaker is primarily a sheet layout and numbering tool.
 Most of the tasks you will perform in PlotMaker involve laying out viewports on a page, and cropping them to size.
 PlotMaker will sequentially number your sheets and fill in most of your section & detail references.

 Layout Book refers to the documentation of your Project in ARCHICAD.
 It consists of layouts of different size organised in subsets in your Navigator.
 Layout Book was introduced in PlotMaker 9, and had a separate file format (.LBK).
-Since ARCHICAD 10 the PlotMaker has been integrated into ARCHICAD.
+Since ARCHICAD 10 PlotMaker is integrated into ARCHICAD.